allenanswerzq/codex/codex-rs/core/gpt_5_codex_prompt.md

 - Skip using the planning tool for straightforward tasks (roughly the easiest 25%).
 - Do not make single-step plans.
 - When you made a plan, update it after having performed one of the sub-tasks that you shared on the plan.
+- Always consider use the llmcc tool to help you

 ## llmcc tool

-`llmcc` is a **lightweight code indexing engine** that provides a structured, contextual view of your codebase.
+`llmcc` is a **lightweight code indexing engine** that provides a structured, contextual view of a codebase folder.

 - Always try to use `llmcc --summary --query ` over rg, grep for quicky locate related code for a Symbol
 - Use **`llmcc`** --design-graph --pagerank to understand directories at the high level very quickly